 Finer grinds will take a fair amount of time and effort to grind, but the crank is long enough to make it easy to spin.

-This isn’t the perfect grinder for home, but it is the best travel coffee grinder.
-Durable and compact, this manual burr coffee grinder is the top choice for the single traveller.
+This isn’t the perfect grinder for home, but it is the best travel grinder.
+Durable and compact, it is a top choice for the single traveller.

-The Porlex JP30 has a larger 30g capacity.
-It has similar features and the same quality design as the Porlex Mini.
+This Porlex hand grinder has a larger 30g capacity.
+It has similar features and the same quality design as the Porlex Mini grinder.
 The larger capacity makes it one of the best camping coffee grinders for small groups.

 Javapresse Manual Coffee Grinder Review – Best Budget Grinder